dicearr/koa-rester/README.md

   .use(r.allowedMethods())
   .listen(30001);
 ```

-More complex examples with model definitions included are located in test files.
+More complex examples, with model definitions included, are located in the [wiki](https://github.com/dicearr/koa-rester/wiki).

 ## API Reference